NURS FPX 4000 Assessment 4

 Below are references for Nurs FPX 4000 Assessment 4 DEI and Ethics in Healthcare:

 Matthew, D. B., & Benfer, E. A. (2023).
+A clarion call for change: The MLP imperative to center racial discrimination and structural health inequities.
 The Journal of Law, Medicine & Ethics, 51(4), 735–747. https://doi.org/10.1017/jme.2023.153

 Lauwers, L., Vandecasteele, R., McMahon, M., Maesschalck, S. D., & Willems, S. (2024).
 The patient perspective on diversity-sensitive care: A systematic review.
 International Journal for Equity in Health, 23(1). https://doi.org/10.1186/s12939-024-02189-1